Gelatin is the substance that makes Jell-O jiggle. See what happens when food coloring molecules move, or DIFFUSE through Jell-O.

 -a small brush, like a vegetable brush or a cleaning brush

 -two AA batteries

 –battery holder for 2 AA batteries (optional)

--a small toy motor and pencil eraser or small rubber stopper (or vibrating motor)
+-a small toy motor with lead wires and pencil eraser or small rubber stopper (or vibrating motor)

 –battery clip (optional)

 -zip ties (optional)